razoumov/publish/plotly.md

 By default this will auto-open the file, but you can also use `auto_open=False` if you want.

-Finally, we can work inside a Jupyter notebook:
+## Plotting inside a Jupyter notebook

 ~~~ {.bash}
 $ jupyter notebook